PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/ppvehicle_retrograde_en.md

 Notes：
 1. The prediction speed of vehicle detection/tracking model is based on NVIDIA T4 and TensorRT FP16.
 The model prediction speed includes data preprocessing, model prediction and post-processing.
-2. The training and precision test of vehicle detection/tracking model are based on[VeRi](https://www.v7labs.com/open-datasets/veri-dataset).
+2. The training and precision test of vehicle detection/tracking model are based on [VeRi](https://www.v7labs.com/open-datasets/veri-dataset).
 3. The predicted speed of lane line segmentation model is based on Tesla P40 and python prediction.
 The predicted speed of the model includes data preprocessing, model prediction and post-processing.
-4. Lane line model training and precision testing are based on[BDD100K-LaneSeg](https://bdd-data.berkeley.edu/portal.html#download)和[Apollo Scape](http://apolloscape.auto/lane_segmentation.html#to_dataset_href),The label data of the two data sets is in[Lane_dataset_label](https://bj.bcebos.com/v1/paddledet/data/mot/bdd100k/lane_dataset_label.zip)
+4. Lane line model training and precision testing are based on [BDD100K-LaneSeg](https://bdd-data.berkeley.edu/portal.html#download) and [Apollo Scape](http://apolloscape.auto/lane_segmentation.html#to_dataset_href),The label data of the two data sets is in [Lane_dataset_label](https://bj.bcebos.com/v1/paddledet/data/mot/bdd100k/lane_dataset_label.zip)